Anthony-Mai/TinyTls/README.md

 made tp produce armv7 executables.
 To enjoy the full feature of ARMv7 you must upgrade to GCC-4.8.
 Follow instructions here on how to do it:
     http://www.raspberryvi.org/stories/upgrade-gcc-armv7.html

+Similarly on Aarch64 platforms, like Nano Pi containing a Rockchip3399 processor, the default compiler many not be able to leverage advanced features of armv8.
+Follow instructions at above web site to tweak the compile commands.
+Specifically remove these symbolic links (but before that make sure you note down what were the original symbolic links):
+    /usr/bin/gcc /usr/bin/g++ /usr/bin/as
+Then replace these three symbolic links with real script files that refer to the actual commands meant to be executed.
+I used these:

+My /usr/bin/gcc looks like this:
+#!/bin/bash
+gcc-7 $* -march=armv8-a

+My /usr/bin/g++ looks like this:
+#!/bin/bash
+g++-7 $* -march=armv8-a

+My /usr/bin/as looks like this:
+#!/bin/bash
+aarch64-linux-gnu-as $* -march=armv8-a+crypt

+Finally do not forget to chmod 0755 to allow them to be executed.

 ```

 # TinyTls Release 1.0.0 (03/24/2019)